Blendify/blender-manual/blender_docs/manual/sculpt_paint/painting/texture_paint/introduction.rst

 - In the 3D View, select Texture Paint Mode from the mode selector in the header, and you can paint directly onto the mesh.
-- In the UV/Image Editor, switch the mode from View to Paint (shown to the right).
+- In the Image Editor, switch the mode from View to Paint (shown to the right).

 .. note:: Square Power of Two